thosoo/pwn-CheckPoint-EDGE/README.md

 # pwn-CheckPoint-EDGE
 This project is about taking control over the Check Point UTM-1 EDGE Series.

 The Check Point UTM-1 EDGE Series series of devices has a Octeon Plus CN5010-SCP Processor with 128 MB RAM.These devices are still perfectly usable, however, Check Point has deprecated them long ago.
 With their shady business model (*service plans for firmware updates*) these devices run age old firmware.
-Additionally, they ignore emails when requesting source code to GPL licensed code, such as U-Boot. (**Argghh GPL Violators..**)
+Additionally, they ignore emails when requesting source code to GPL licensed code, su

+ch as U-Boot. (**Argghh GPL Violators..**)

+## Table of contents

+[TOC]

 ## Chipset